Death of Annie Ee: Public opinion

-When the case of Annie Ee's death came to light, there was a mass public outcry against Tan and Pua due to the extent of injuries and the extreme cruelty and violence inflicted upon Ee, especially since Ee had an intellectual disability.
+When the case of Annie Ee's death came to light, there was a mass public outcry against Tan and Pua due to the extent of her injuries and the extreme cruelty and violence inflicted upon Ee, especially since Ee had an intellectual disability.
 When the murder charges were reduced to those of causing grievous hurt, many Singaporeans were enraged at the decision as they believed that the couple should be charged and sentenced for murder, or at least for culpable homicide not amounting to murder (Singapore's legal term for manslaughter).
 From the public's perspective, they felt that the gradual torture and inhumane treatment which lasted for eight months and ended with Ee's death should be considered as an act of murder by common sense.
-Even though the Attorney-General Chambers (AGC) stepped forward to gave an explanation behind their decision, the public remained unconvinced over the reason behind the reduction of Tan's and Pua's murder charges.
+Though the Attorney-General Chambers (AGC) stepped forward to gave an explanation behind their decision to reduce the murder charges, the public remained unconvinced.

-Additionally, an online petition for a harsher punishment was filed by the public, which quickly gathered more than 35,000 signatures by December 2017, as the netizens felt that the sentences sought by the prosecution against Tan and Pua were too light; some even argued for the couple to be sentenced to death for their callous crimes against Ee, and the defence lawyers were condemned for defending the couple.
+An online petition for a harsher punishment was filed by the public, which quickly gathered more than 35,000 signatures by December 2017, as the netizens felt that the sentences sought by the prosecution against Tan and Pua were too light; some even argued for the couple to be sentenced to death for their callous crimes against Ee, and the defence lawyers were condemned for defending the couple.
 It was also speculated by the public that the couple's charges were reduced due to their family connections or wealth, a fact which was refuted by Tan's brother, who stated that their family was not financially well and their lawyer was representing them in court on a pro bono basis.

 Dr Sudha Nair, executive director of Pave, a charity that specialises in tackling interpersonal violence, also reportedly told national newspaper The Straits Times that the tragedy behind Annie Ee's case should be a wake-up call to the community to be more alert and informative towards abuse cases and report them to the police immediately to avoid repeating the outcome of the Annie Ee case in the future.
-The cases of Tan Hui Zhen and Pua Hak Chuan also became the cases of study for psychiatric experts to analyse the behaviour of those who are perpetrators of the abuse of vulnerable victims.
+The cases of Tan Hui Zhen and Pua Hak Chuan also became cases of study for psychiatric experts to analyse the behaviour of those who are perpetrators of the abuse of vulnerable victims.